alwinwoo/alwinwoo.github.io/pages/kokorozashi.md

 ## What is kokorozashi?

-## Why is knowing your ikigai important?

-## How can I discover my ikigai?
+## What's the difference between kokorozashi and ikigai?